-Read about the effects of treatment on your fertility.
-This includes some treatments for abnormal cervical cells (pre cancerous changes) and treatment for cervical cancer.
+Read about the effects of cervical cancer treatment on your fertility.

 Surgery for early cervical cancer

 If you have early cervical cancer, it may be possible to have surgery to remove the cancer but leave your womb in place so that you might be able to become pregnant in the future.

 Your doctor will take into account your wishes to become pregnant when deciding on treatment.